iluha821/puppetlabs-mongodb/README.md

 For the 0.6 release, the MongoDB module now supports basic replicaset features (initiating a replicaset and adding members, but without specific options).

+For the 2.0.0 release, the MongoDB module now supports adding nodes to existing SSL RS and specify for each nodes: priority (default 1), votes (default 1), hidden (default 'false').
+You can also define (globally and per each node):
+* storage_engine: "wiredTiger"
+* dbpath: '/var/lib/mongo'
+* syslog: true (exclusive with logpath)
+* logpath: "" (exclusive with syslog: true)
+* directoryperdb: true

 ## Setup

 ###What MongoDB affects